 Word of the Week!
-Contranym
+Heteronym

 image of person coming to forks in road.I enjoy playing the New York Times‘ Wordle and Connections games daily.
-Recently the latter game used contranyms for one grouping of four words.
+Recently the latter game used contronyms for one grouping of four words.
 I got it, eventually, then looked up the definition.

 We have a simple definition this week: a word that can have two completely opposite meanings.
 The examples given by a quick search were cleave (to sever or to join), garnish (to add or penalize, as in “your wages are being garnished for non-payment of that fine”), oversight (to ignore or to monitor), and sanction (to prohibit or to permit).
 The final one has a cousin, unsanctioned, meaning unauthorized.
-That clears matters up considerably, but many other contranyms offer no alternatives.
+That clears matters up considerably, but many other contronyms offer no alternatives.

 English-language learners need to use context to figure out the right term.
 So do too many native-speakers in their first few years in college, as today’s students have rotten vocabularies from a lack of attentive and frequent reading (a future metaphor of the month will be “Brain Rot”).